irush-cs/slurm-plugins/README.md

 The `default_options.conf` configuration file is used to set the default values.
 Currently only "cluster_features" is supported (for the --cluster-constraint option).

+# job\_submit\_vaild\_partitions

+Based on SLURM's `job_submit/all_partitions` plugin.
+Makes additional checks before adding all partitions.
+Checks AllowAccounts, DenyAccounts and MaxTime.
+This is to avoid unintended Reasons such as AccountNotAllowed or PartitionTimeLimit.